gimlet-io/gimlet-website/src/concepts/gimletd-concepts.md

 GimletD achieves this by introducing a new concept, the release artifact.
 It serves as the means to detach release workflows from CI.

 With GimletD, CI pipelines create an artifact for every releasable version of the application, but not release them.
-GimletD then serves as a release manager to perform ad-hoc or policy based releases.
+GimletD then serves as a release manager to perform ad hoc or policy based releases.

 GimletD operates only on the releasable artifacts that CI creates.
 This split allows for the above listed features.

 ![GimletD operates on the release artifacts, manages the GitOps repository](/gimletd-with-gitops.png)

-** The artifact store is implemented in GimletD, hence the matching colors
+** The artifact store is implemented in GimletD, hence the matching colors.

 Now, let's look at the release artifact.